sagar-46/LeetCode/Medium/README.md

 53.Given an integer array nums, find the subarray with the largest sum, and return its sum.

+137.Given an integer array nums where every element appears three times except for one, which appears exactly once.
+Find the single element \
+&emsp;&ensp;and return it.

 152.Given an integer array nums, find a subarray that has the largest product, and return the product.

 153.Suppose an array of length n sorted in ascending order is rotated between 1 and n times.
 Given the sorted rotated array nums of unique \